calewis/ClusterableExample/README.md

 allow for hierarchical blocks of functions providing a way to minimize replicated meta data in a sparse tensor data structure.

+## Dependencies

+* Eigen 3: Just for a nice already implemented vector
+* Libint2: https://github.com/evaleev/libint an integral engine library
+  developed in our research group that already has an atom and a way to read xyz files.
+Libint2 can be a bit tricky to install so email for help if needed.

 ## Compiling
 To compile main.cpp use